opiy-org/asterisk-ari-php/README.md

 #### ARI Clients
 Talk to your asterisk instance by using the given well documented http clients.

-#### ARI web socket event model mapping
+#### ARI web socket message model mapping
-A WebSocketClient connects to asterisk via `GET /events` and subscribes either to one, many or all stasis application events.
+A WebSocketClient connects to Asterisk via `GET /events` and subscribes either to one, many or all stasis application events.
 If you choose to write a local app (see examples/ExampleLocalApp), events will be mapped onto objects and are therefore easy to access/handle.
 No need to touch any JSON!
 I already did the work for you :)